kyuupichan/kcpp/README.rst

 I want this project to be a standards-conforming and efficient (to the extent possible in Python) preprocessor that provides extremely high quality diagnostics and is retargetable (in the compiler sense).
-The code should be clean and easy to understand - good examples to compare with other projects are kcpp's diagnostics subsystem, and expression parser and evaluator.
+The code should be clean and easy to understand - good examples are kcpp's diagnostics subsystem, and expression parser and evaluator.

-Equally, it should be seen as a "reference implementation" that can be easily transcoded to a clean and efficient C or C++ implementation by any reasonable programmer of those languages.
-Such an implementation would, IMO, be at least on a par with the code of Clang or GCC and much easier to understand.
+Equally, it should be seen as a "reference implementation" that can be easily transcoded to a clean and efficient C or C++ implementation by a decent programmer of those languages.
+Such an implementation should be on at least on a par with the code of Clang or GCC for performance and quality, but shorter and easier to understand.

 Some design choices I have made (such as treating source files as binary rather than as Python Unicode strings, and not using Python's built-in Unicode support) are because those